The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 benefits of cycling for runners

-Cycling for runners is a wonderful way to cross-train as a runner especially if you need to have a good recovery day after a hard training cycle in the off season, or if the runner is injured.
+Cycling for runners is a wonderful way to cross-train, especially if you need to have a good recovery day after a hard training cycle in the off-season or if the runner is injured.

 Incorporating cycling as a recovery day during or after a hard training cycle can be used as a way to flush out the legs and reduce soreness while still getting a good cardiovascular training effect at the same time.

-• Cycling flushes out lactic acid, which removes stiffness from your muscles.
-As your muscles burn more energy, they produce lactic acid, which breaks down in hydrogen ions.
+• Cycling flushes out lactic acid, which removes stiffness and DOMS from your muscles.
+As your muscles burn more energy, they produce lactic acid, which breaks down into hydrogen ions.

 The hydrogen ions then lower the pH of your muscles, which slows down the muscles’ efficiency.
-That’s what creates the burning sensation and keeps you from getting the most out of your muscles.
+That’s what creates the burning sensation and keeps you from getting the most out of your muscles during a workout.

 • Cycling is a good use of injury recovery time.
-If you’re not able to run because of the impact, cycling on a flat surface can keep your muscles and lungs active and ready to get back on track.
+If you are unable to run because of the impact, cycling on a flat surface can keep your muscles and lungs active and ready to get back on track.
+It is also a good way to prevent overuse injuries.

 does biking help running